-10. MVIC INSTRUMENT DESCRIPTION:
+10. MVIC INSTRUMENT DESCRIPTION

-The Ralph instrument consists of two sets of focal planes: MVIC (Multispectral Visible Imaging Camera) a visible, near-IR imager and LEISA, a short-wave IR spectral imager.
+The Ralph instrument consists of two sets of focal planes: MVIC (Multispectral Visible Imaging Camera) a visible, near-IR imager and LEISA (Linear Etalon Imaging Spectral Array), a short-wave IR spectral imager.
 This section only relates to the MVIC part of the Ralph instrument.
-The LEISA pipeline is described in a different section (New Horizons SOC to Instrument Pipeline ICD Section 8.).
+LEISA is described in a different section (Section 8).
 There are 7 separate CCD arrays in the MVIC focal plane.
 The MVIC telemetry is communicated via a low-speed interface and the imaging data uses a high-speed interface.